Baingan Bharta Recipe (Eggplant Bharta)

-Baingan bharta is a traditional dish made with grilled eggplants, onions, tomatoes & spices.
+Baingan Bharta is a traditional dish made with grilled eggplants, onions, tomatoes, spices and herbs.
+If you love eggplants you got to try out this popular Indian dish.
+Simple yet tastes super delicious with a unique smoky flavor that comes from grilling eggplants on direct fire.
 Try out this easy recipe to make delicious & simply flavorful Punjabi baingan ka bharta.
 Serve it with roti, paratha or rice.
 It also goes well with toasted bread, naan or just as a side in a meal.

-Traditionally baingan was grilled on hot charcoal which imparts its characteristic smoky flavor to the dish.
-These days a lot of people also grill these on the stovetop & oven.
+The only secret for a good bharta is to follow the traditional step of grilling eggplants on hot charcoal or direct fire which imparts its characteristic smoky flavor to the dish.
+But these days a lot of people grill these on the stovetop, oven and air fryer.

 This recipe is roughly adapted from Chef Sanjeev Kapoor & over the years I have made it numerous times trying out different methods of grilling eggplants including on charcoal.
 So in this post I have shared making baingan bharta along with 3 methods of grilling.